patleeman/VSNotes/README.md

 # VS NOTES

+!!!
+This project is no longer maintained (and hasn't been for a few years). !!!

 VS Notes is a simple tool that takes care of the creation and management of plain text notes and harnesses the power of VS Code via the Command Palette.

 ![](https://github.com/patleeman/VSNotes/raw/master/img/vsnotes_commands.png)